triciasawyer/Reading-notes-401/prep-work.md

 **What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?**
 -Google an example to get a refresher
--Take a 5 minute break to have a fresh set of eyes
+-Take a 5-10 minute break to then come back and have a fresh set of eyes

 ### Things I want to know more about